“Uplink established, we’re good to go. Viv, can you hear us?”

 “Yeah, fine fine,” Micah says, but is quickly overshadowed by Bern’s enthusiasm.

-“You may as well, it'll make it more authentic," the final passenger says; an opossum, clad in the same model of airtight hazard suit as the other two.
-The impartial tone of their voice is a little too obvious to hide their excitement to be here.
+“You may as well, it’ll make it more authentic,” the final passenger says in an impartial tone too forced to hide their excitement.
+Micah gives a knowing glance to their final crewmate; an opossum, clad in the same model of airtight hazard suit as the other two.

-“If you say so," Vivien chuckles.
-His laughter carries over a telepathic uplink just as easily as if it had been spoken aloud, so the natural rise and fall of his innards in time with his breathing is not interrupted.
+“If you say so,” Vivien chuckles.
+His laughter carries over a telepathic uplink just as easily as if it had been spoken aloud.
+The natural rise and fall of his innards in time with his breathing goes uninterrupted, systems piled on systems moving with tidal force unconcerned with the trio exploring pelagic depths.

-“Alright, so what are we looking for?"
-Micah asks, taking his harness off and stretching his wings in the protective membrane of his hazard suit.
+“Alright, so what are we looking for?”
+Micah asks, taking his harness off.
+He stretches his wings, the protective membrane of his hazard suit stretching effortlessly with them.

 “Just getting a look-up close, taking some photos and scans,” Bern explains, popping open an equipment crate.
 “The detail is a lot finer at this size, think of all the places we could put runes we haven’t before?”

-“A Benthic could probably do that though, yeah?" the bat asks, crouching next to his associate and helping them get things in order.
+“Suuuuure, sure, ‘runes,’” the bat teases, crouching next to his associate and helping them get things in order.
+“A benthic could probably do that though, yeah?”

-“You're welcome!" he transmits.
-"Just be gentle with it, I'll have to return most of this stuff once it's been sanitized."
+“You’re welcome!” he transmits.
+"Just be gentle with it, I'll have to return most of this stuff once it's been sanitized.
+And de-modified."

 “You’ve seen what kind of definition they’ve gotten before with their smallest-scale equipment; think about what ours will get?” the opossum interjects.